OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_5121.rst

 - `Fix VM instantiate doesn't ask for user inputs in Sunstone <https://github.com/OpenNebula/one/issues/4946>`__.
 - `Fix disk resize doesn't show error on VCenter with snapshots in Sunstone <https://github.com/OpenNebula/one/issues/4928>`__.
 - `Fix Cloud View dashboard doesn't have a correct value for running VMs quota in Sunstone <https://github.com/OpenNebula/one/issues/4951>`__.
+- `Fix microVM kernel boot process does not end properly when using docker image thingsboard/tb-postgres:3.0.1 <https://github.com/OpenNebula/one/issues/4952>`__.